apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/transforming-directories.md

 ## Transforming Directories

-`Apache FreeMarker CLI` supports the transformation of directories
+`Apache FreeMarker Generator` supports the transformation of directories

 * Transform an input directory recursively into an output directory
 * If a template has a ".ftl" extension this extension will be removed after processing